-The PCT Division has appointed one of the senior examiners to be quality coordinator who is in charge of quality related matters.
-Every 10th international application is double checked by a different examiner and a report is filled out.
-This enables the identification of deficiencies in examination and the prevention of their recurrence.
-This examiner is and also responsible for the control of resources, guiding of work and the uniformity of practices among the formality examiners.
+The PCT Division has a quality coordinator who is in charge of quality related matters and also responsible for the control of resources, guiding of work and the uniformity of practices among the formality examiners.
 The objective is to ensure that processing of an international application leads to the same result irrespective of which formality examiner performed the task.